dti-research/SenseActExperiments/README.md

 All code for generating reported figures and statistical inference is located in the evaluate folder, at the root of this repo.

-## Setting up the robot
+## Setting up the offline robot simulator

-This section will cover the setup of both the real-world UR5 and its offline simulator if you don't have a real-world robot.

-### Real-World UR5

-- [ ] Obtain USB with magic script to create snapshots of UR teach-pendant

-### Offline Simulator

 1. Go to https://www.universal-robots.com/download/
 1. Select robot type (CB- or e-series)